-When designing we are producing things people will use to get something else done, something important and we probably will never know what it is.
-Therefore we are not creating a piece of Art – something to be looked at and admired in all it's beauty.
-We design to make things clear and easy to use, that is the essence of the product because it's means to an end.
-A well designed product will always be beautiful.
+When we design, we are producing things people will use to get something done, something important and we probably will never know what it is.
+Therefore we are not creating a piece of Art; a design to be looked at and admired, we design to make things clear and easy to use.
+That is the essence of the product because it's means to an end.
+And a well designed product will always be beautiful.

 Design is the details.

-There seems to be a level of conformity with MVP's (Minimum viable products) and the philosophy of test early, fail fast and learn from the results.
-While I think some sort of that is necessary, I believe great products were created while going the extra mile.
-Be obsessed with your best supporter and your worst critic, never call it a day with anything you design, it can always be better.
+There seems to be some level of conformity nowadays with MVP's (Minimum viable products) and the philosophy of test early, fail fast and iterate from the results.
+While I think some sort of that is necessary, I believe that great products were created while going the extra mile.
+When you are obsessed and bring all the best in you.
+Never call it a day with anything you design, it can always be better.
 That's what differenciates great from good.

 Reuse, recycle and create something new.

-A designer should not reinvent the wheel every time, but use native components on apps and embrace the fluidity of the web on sites.
-Use the affordances provided by best practices stablished in each platform.
-It's very likely that others have faced a similar problem.
-Research and reuse, tweak and adapt.
-And most of all follow the rules first and deviate later.
-As Dylan Thomas said "In order to break the rules, first you must follow them.”
+A designer should not reinvent the wheel every time, but use native components on apps and embrace the fluidity of the web on websites.
+Use the affordances provided by best practices established for each platform.
+It's very likely that others have faced a similar problem before; do your research and reuse things with no fear, but don't blindly copy – always tweak and improve.
+Follow the rules first and deviate later, as Dylan Thomas said: "In order to break the rules, first you must follow them.”

-Nowadays, there’s a ton of data sources that a designer can use to improve a product: analytics, marketing reports or metrics for every measurable action.
+Nowadays, there’s a ton of data sources that a designer can use to improve a product: analytics, custom BI reports or metrics for every measurable action.
 Quantitative data is very valuable as a way to point to a direction or reflect that there's a problem.
 But it should be used just for that.
-Avoid jumping quickly to conclusions, investigate further and use data to inform later qualitative research.
+I always try to avoid jumping quickly to conclusions, and use that direction to investigate further and inform later qualitative research.

 “Specialization is for insects” - Robert A. Heinlein.

-This is my personal and biased view on design and, so please take it with a pinch of salt.
-I know in every organisation you need specialists and generalists.
-But designers should per se be curious about the environment they are working on.
-And that means learning business skills, code, product management or you name it.
-Learning never hurt anyone and as Heilein said "A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship..."
+This is my personal and probably biased view on what a designer is, so please take it with a pinch of salt.
+I know that in every organisation you need specialists and generalists.
+But I belive designers should always be curious about the environment they are working on.
+And that means that besides design, there is also room for learning business skills, code, product management or you name it.
+Learning never hurt anyone and as Heinlein said "A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship..."